xdeejm97/task-ink-solutions/README.md

 ## Features

-* Scraping news from API
+* Introduced a REST API for managing city and news article data.
+* Added functionality to import city data from an online CSV file.
+* Implemented news scraping capabilities for local and global articles.
 * OpenAI support for analyzing and categorizing aticles

 ## Download